-Very early, in the religions of this region we see that the Mother Goddess was the subject of important cults (at this point in history it is not correct to use the terms "Canaanite" or "Phoenician").
-Later on, the religions came to be dominated by male gods, but female gods still continued to play central roles in the cults and the conciousness of the believers.
+Very early, in the religions of this region, we see that the Mother Goddess was the subject of important cults (at this point in history it is not correct to use the terms “Canaanite” or “Phoenician“).
+Later on, the religions came to be dominated by male gods, but female gods still continued to play central roles in the cults and the consciousness of the believers.

 Gods and Godesses

-There are many other gods, and there were probably even more that are lost to research today.
+There are many other gods, and there were probably even more than are lost to research today.
 Among the important ones is Dagan (or Aliyan Baal, as he is called in other places) of Ugarit.
-Dagan was revered at other cult centres too, and his powers appear to have been involved with agriculture.
+Dagan was revered at other cult centers too, and his powers appear to have been involved with agriculture.